-Jennifer Bassignani joined CLF in 2010 as the Administrative and Programs Assistant.
-Jen B. has over a decade of experience running the finances and administrative coordination of medical offices in Durango, CO.
-Jen is proficient in over a dozen computer software systems and has an extensive understanding of business operations, records management, project planning, accounting and bookkeeping.
+Jennifer Bassignani joined CLF in 2010 and is the Associate Operations Director.
+Jennifer has over a decade of experience running the finances and administrative coordination of medical offices in Durango, Colorado.
+Jennifer is proficient in over a dozen computer software systems and has an extensive understanding of business operations, records management, project planning, accounting and bookkeeping.

-As an office manager, Jen lead campaigns to “green” office practices, including moving from a traditional to a paperless office.
-Jen B. has lived in Durango for 18 years and enjoys running, fishing and exploring the four corners. email@example.com
+As an office manager, Jennifer led campaigns to “green” office practices, including moving from a traditional to a paperless office.
+Jen B. has lived in Durango for over 20 years and enjoys running with her dog Marco, drinking good tequila and exploring our public lands. email@example.com

-Betsy Buffington is CLF’s Vice President for Programs.
+Betsy Buffington is CLF’s Training and Mentoring Director.
 Betsy is a veteran community organizer with more than 20 years of experience helping non-traditional, local citizens maximize their collective power to protect the cultural, historic and natural resources of the West.
 She cut her teeth helping conservationists, local ranchers and retired Air Force staff stop a bombing range in the Owyhee desert of southern Idaho (now a recent addition to the National Conservation Lands).

-Meghan Kissell is the National Monuments Campaign Communications Director.
-Before joining CLF, she worked for Spitfire Strategies helping non-profit organizations develop clear messaging on a range of issues including hhealthcareand conservation.
+Meghan Kissell is CLF’s National Monuments Campaign Director.
+For the past six years, she’s been involved in supporting locally-driven efforts to protect public lands.
+Prior to joining CLF in 2011, she worked for Spitfire Strategies helping non-profit organizations develop clear messaging and campaigns on a range of issues including hhealthcareand conservation.
 As the person in charge of grassroots at the American Diabetes Association and the American Association of University Women, she’s worked to demystify the process of making one’s voice heard on legislative issues.

 She’s also been the ringmaster for several three-ring circuses – including national monument designations and lobby days.
 Meghan holds a Masters of Social Work from Howard University and political science degree from Allegheny College.
 Meghan lives in Virginia where she plays far too much soccer for her own good. email@example.com

-Danielle Murray joined CLF in 2008 and is the current Policy Director.
+Danielle Murray, CLF’s Senior Policy and Legal Director, joined CLF in 2008.
 Danielle graduated from Vermont Law School in 2007, earning her J.D. and a specialized Masters Degree in Environmental Law.
 While at VLS, Danielle was a member of the Vermont Journal of Environmental Law and a Dean’s Fellow.
 Prior to joining CLF, Danielle worked as a law clerk for the Honorable Mary M. Johnston in the Superior Court of Delaware and as a student clinician for the Environmental and Natural Resources Law Clinic in South Royalton, Vermont.

-Julie Thibodeau is CLF’s Finance and Special Events Director.
-Julie joined CLF in 2008 as the Administrative Assistant, and was promoted to Finance and Special Events Director in 2011.
-During her tenure, CLF has had five clean audits, and she has kept the organization in good financial standing.
+Julie Thibodeau is CLF’s Senior Finance and Operations Director.
+Julie joined CLF in 2008 and helped establish the office and internal operations.
+During her tenure, CLF has had consistently clean audits, and she has kept the organization in good financial standing.

-Prior to joining the Foundation, Julie worked as the SW Colorado Regional Emergency Preparedness Planner for Public Health where she developed emergency response plans through trainings and actual events.
-She also served as Chair for the SW Emergency Planning Committee.
+Prior to joining the Foundation, Julie worked as the SW Colorado Regional Emergency Preparedness Planner for Public Health.
 Julie earned an MS in Environmental Education from the Lesley College/Audubon Expedition Institute in 1999, and received her Bachelor’s Degree in Environmental Science/Wildlife Biology in 1995 from Metropolitan State University of Denver.
-She is currently pursuing an Accounting degree from Fort Lewis College as a part-time student.
 Julie enjoys spending time with her husband Dave and their daughter McCartney.
-She likes to mountain bike, run, and snowboard. email@example.com
+She is an avid runner and enjoys mountain biking. firstname.lastname@example.org

-Jeremy Vesbach is the Sportsmen’s Outreach Director for the Conservation Lands Foundation.
+Jeremy Vesbach is CLF’s Field Director.
 Before joining CLF in 2014, Jeremy was Executive Director of the New Mexico Wildlife Federation where he worked to build a strong voice for hunters and anglers for public land conservation and equitable access to hunting and fishing opportunity.

 Jeremy was born in Alaska and grew up in Eastern Montana.
 He earned a degree in conservation biology from the University of Wisconsin-Madison, and worked as a business journalist and construction magazine editor in Oregon.

-Jeremy lives in Albuquerque with his wife Tina and two girls Josie and Caitlin. firstname.lastname@example.org
+Jeremy lives in Albuquerque, New Mexico with his wife Tina and two girls Josie and Caitlin. firstname.lastname@example.org

-John Wallin joined the Foundation in 2011 as our Senior Vice President for Programs.
+John Wallin joined the Foundation in 2011, and is CLF’s Deputy Director.
 John previously worked in the private and the non-profit sectors.
-As founding Director of the Nevada Wilderness Project, he helped change the conservation landscape in that state by spearheading campaigns for wilderness and national conservation area protection for more than 3 million acres.
+As founding director of the Nevada Wilderness Project, he helped change the conservation landscape in that state by spearheading campaigns for wilderness and national conservation area protection for more than 3 million acres.
 He also helped transform that organization into a national leader on the challenges and opportunities of renewable energy development on public lands.

 John previously worked at Patagonia and the Earth Conservation Corps in Washington, D.C.
 He has a BA from American University and an MA from the University of Nevada-Las Vegas.
 He frolics even when people are watching and lives in Durango with his wife Carrie and their daughter Meja. email@example.com

-Erika Winton joined CLF as Associate Director for Foundation and Corporate Giving in 2012.
+Erika Winton joined CLF in 2012, and is our Foundation and Corporate Giving Director.
 Erika started her career in fundraising in 2001 by helping to launch the public phase of a $25 million capital campaign to restore the Conservatory of Flowers, a historic greenhouse in Golden Gate Park.
 Erika then worked with development teams at the Golden Gate National Parks Conservancy and Save the Redwoods League in San Francisco.
 In her four years at Save the Redwoods League, she raised nearly $10 million in foundation and corporate funding.

 Erika graduated from Reed College with a BA in English in 1995.
-She enjoys riding her bike, hiking, and exploring urban places and open spaces with her husband Jeremy and young son Wilder. firstname.lastname@example.org
+She enjoys riding her bike, hiking, and exploring urban places and open spaces with her husband Jeremy and their two children. email@example.com